Robel-Roba-Ditta/Intelligent-Project-Manager/README.md

   rank on that specific project (with a site-admin override).
-The frontend hides controls a user can't use as good UX, but hiding a button is never the thing actually stopping the request — the API rejects it either way, which was specifically verified by calling the API directly rather than trusting the UI.
+The frontend hides controls a user can't use as good UX, but hiding a button is never the thing actually stopping the request — the API rejects it either way, verified by calling the API directly rather than trusting the UI.
 - **Self-bootstrapping admin.** The very first account ever created on the system automatically becomes a site admin, so there's always a way to manage users without a manual database edit.